open-horizon/open-horizon.github.io/docs/installing/automated_install.md

 Note: These steps are the same for all edge device types (architectures).

-1. If you do not already have your authorization information, that should be obtained first.
-See [Authentication overview](../anax/docs/authentication_overview.md).
+1. If you don't already have your authorization information, get it now.
+For details about how to get the authorization information, see [Authentication overview](../anax/docs/authentication_overview.md).

 2. Log in to your edge device and set the same environment variables that you obtained in step 1: